Lighthale/transfermate-exam/README.md

-#PHP Test Project
+# PHP Test Project

+---
+Author: **_Bryan Mangulabnan_** _(mangulabnan.bryan@ymail.com)_

-Description: This project is my technical exam for TransferMate.
+Description: This project is my technical exam for _TransferMate_.
 Where there is a cml parser feature to parse XML files into the database (parse-xmls.php) and show the parsed data to the search feature (http://localhost:9000/public)

+---

 ## Tools:
 - Docker